Azure/azure-powershell/src/Network/docs/latest-2019-04-30/Set-AzRouteTableRoute.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

 #### ROUTE <IRoute>: Route resource
-  - `NextHopType <RouteNextHopType>`: The type of Azure hop the packet should be sent to.
   - `[Id <String>]`: Resource ID.
-  - `[AddressPrefix <String>]`: The destination CIDR to which the route applies.
-  - `[Etag <String>]`: A unique read-only string that changes whenever the resource is updated.
-  - `[Name <String>]`: The name of the resource that is unique within a resource group.
-This name can be used to access the resource.
-  - `[NextHopIPAddress <String>]`: The IP address packets should be forwarded to.
-Next hop values are only allowed in routes where the next hop type is VirtualAppliance.
-  - `[ProvisioningState <String>]`: The provisioning state of the resource.
-Possible values are: 'Updating', 'Deleting', and 'Failed'.

 ## RELATED LINKS